manthanank/learn-javascript/README.md

 }
 ```

+### while loop

-**while** - This type of loop is used to execute a block of code as long as a specified condition is true.
+This type of loop is used to execute a block of code as long as a specified condition is true.

 ```javascript
 let i = 0;